 I love Batman and Robin and I can’t think of a more successful duo — I think foodpreneurs and techies are like them, they need one another to really succeed in building a thriving food business.

-Especially in the UK I’ve noticed that most food startups see gaining distributions in the major retailers as the panacea of their problems.
+Especially in the UK I’ve noticed that most food startups see gaining distributions in the major retailers as the panacea for their problems.

-Often time I hear entrepreneurs’ rants about the followings:
+Often times I hear entrepreneurs’ rants about the following:

 - it’s hard to reach the people with decision-making power

 - payment terms are often times not aligned with startups’ dynamics